Nantahala River water in western North Carolina

 Check Hewitt flow, upper/lower reach choice, NC trout classification, release schedule, and weather.

-Are there special regulations on the Nantahala River?+
+Are there special fishing rules on the Nantahala River?

 Yes.
 Rules vary by reach, including delayed-harvest and hatchery-supported water.